Android SDK+ Integration Guide

 )

-// to cache the experience for 1200 seconds, using email and orderNumber attributes as the cache key.
+// Cache the experience for 1200 seconds, using email and orderNumber as the cache key.

 val roktConfig = RoktConfig.Builder()